alvaroabascar/conscious/2_explaining_consciousness.md

 What is so wrong with dualism?
 It basically states that at some part of the brain (the pineal gland, according to Descartes), the mind receives information from the brain and issues commands to it.
 However, since the brain is a physical system, whatever interacts with it must be a physical system as well, even if it is some kind of physical entity which we do not understand yet.
 Something like that is proposed by Roger Penrose in *The Emperor's New Mind*.

-Dualists insist htat mind is beyond human ken, and Dennet considers this the most disqualifying feature of it.
+Dualists insist that mind is beyond human ken, and Dennet considers this the most disqualifying feature of it.
 Even if we cannot fully disprove dualism, *accepting it means giving up*.

-Even if materialism is widely accepting, overcoming the traditional views of dualism is hard and counterintuitive, and so is the theory proposed by Dennet.
+Even if materialism is widely accepted, overcoming the traditional views of dualism is hard and counterintuitive, and so is the theory proposed by Dennet.

 Some brain researchers study the brain as another organ, never trying to mention the mind or anything "mental".
 For others, more theoretically inclined, the mind is a new field of study.
 But even these try to postpone the questions about the nature of consciousness.